The Conda Runtime Configuration file, an optional

 The Navigator GUI

-A terminal or Anaconda Prompt using conda commands
+A terminal using conda commands

 A metapackage is a very simple package that has at least a name and a version.
 It need not have any dependencies or build steps.
 Metapackages may list dependencies to several core, low-level libraries and may contain links to software files that are automatically downloaded when executed.